Pepecc/Pepecc/README.md

 - 👋 Hi, I’m @Pepecc.
-Last year I finished DAM grade (software developer)
+In 2021 I finished DAM grade (software developer)
 - In my repository, I will upload my personal projects
 - 👀 I’m interested in programming languages like Javascript, Python, Kotlin and Java.
 - 🌱 I’m currently working in a project with Node JS.